githubtraining/innersource-theory/docs/lens_1_culture.md

 Some of the key cultural InnerSource ingredients we see are:
 - **Transparency**, both terms of process and participation
 - **Engagement**, contributors are highly engaged, often resulting in productive conflict and creative abrasion
-- **Asynchronous**, communication is asynchronous, enabling global participation
+- **Asynchronous**, communication is asynchronous, enabling organization wide participation

 These cultural ingredients produce a freedom to contribute, central to the success of InnerSource (since, given enough eyeballs, all bugs are shallow).